marioncaum/Stage-Repport-2017/README.md

 ### Examples
 python network_5.py float32 500 <br />
 python network_5.py float64 500
+### Results of the training
+The results of the different networks are saved in the file named mlp_best.pkl.
+To see the accuracy you can use the program named print_monitor.py that is located in the pylearn2/scripts/ repertory of pylearn2 repertory.

 ## How to run network_6.py ?
+This program run well on CPU but is much faster when executed on GPU.
+To run this program on GPU, create a file named .theanorc and write the two following lines in this file :<br />
+[global]<br />
+device = cuda
 ### Comand Line
 python network_6.py [format][number of neurons of the first layer][number of neurons of the second layer]
 ### Format